lacaulac/webex-anti-flash/README.md

 `git clone https://github.com/lacaulac/webex-anti-flash.git`

 Then open `WebExAntiFlash.sln` with Visual Studio, select *Release* and *x86* and then hit *Build -> Build Solution*.
 You should find both files in a Release folder at the root of the cloned repo.

+## Technical details

+### WebexInjector.exe

+This program injects the `WebexAntiFlash.dll` module into a target process, by default the first `atmgr.exe` instance that could be found.

+### WebexAntiFlash.dll

+This module places a trampoliney hook on the `FlashWindowEx` function, from `user32.dll`.
+The hook redirects function calls to a function that just returns `FALSE`, which prevents Webex from making its taskbar icon flash.